 “From my perspective, peace-building is an ongoing process”, says Florence at the start of the interview.
 With this, she refers to the 2005 resolution of the United Nations to change its mandate in Sierra Leone from peace-keeping to peace-building.
 “It takes collective commitment and joint efforts and sometimes requires the boundless dedication of a whole generation”, she adds.

-“Women are agents of change because whatever is given to a woman she will multiply”
+“Women are agents of change because whatever is given to a woman will be multiplied”

 “We all have a vital role to play irrespective of status”

-While global news reports with regard to women’s rights in Sierra Leone are varying, women do seem to have an unequivocal role in the rebuilding of that nation.
+While global news reports with regard to women’s rights in Sierra Leone are varying, women do seem to have an explicit role in the rebuilding of the nation.
 “There are still challenges and room for improvement regarding this subject”, Florence confirms.
 “Access to property after the loss of a husband, denial of healthcare and education and under-representation in public and political life are just a few examples”.
 Once again, Florence comes into play with another of her charitable endeavours: Women of Potential.
-“In recent years, we have embarked on sensitisation and training in entrepreneurship programs in order to empower, inspire and help more women to take their rightful place in order to fulfil their potential”.
-Despite the existing bottlenecks, Florence ensures to have detected positive changes in past years: “Women are agents of change because whatever is given to a woman she will multiply”.
+“In recent years, we have embarked on sensitisation and training in entrepreneurship programs to empower, inspire and help more women to take their rightful place and fulfil their potential”.
+Despite the existing bottlenecks, Florence ensures to have detected positive changes in past years: “Women are agents of change because whatever is given to a woman is multiplied”.